spiegelib/spiegelib/_sources/examples/fm_sound_match_pages/fm_sound_match_synth_config.rst.txt

 .. code:: ipython3

-    # The algorithm sets the arrangement of the FM operators.
+    # The algorithm paramter sets the arrangement of the FM operators.
     # There are 32 differen arrangements available in Dexed.
     # This selects the first algorithm.
 This algorithm sets
     # the second operator to frequency modulate the first.